sisungo/airup/README.md

 # Airup
 ![License Badge](https://img.shields.io/badge/license-Unlicense-blue)

-Airup is a modern, portable and fast `init` daemon implementation.
+Airup is a modern, portable and fast implementation of daemon supervisors and the `init` daemon.

 ## Project Status
 *WARNING*: This project is currently in unstable status and should *NOT* be used in any production environment.